 The Rise of Commuter Belt Property

-As workers and families continue to leave London in droves, the spotlight has fallen on the UK’s regional cities and commuter belt.
+As workers and families continue to leave London in droves, the spotlight has fallen on the UK’s regional cities and commuter belt property.
 With significantly lower living costs, areas such as Slough and Basingstoke have seen a huge rise in popularity as commuting towns become an increasingly attractive prospect for living and investing in.

 This matches figures from the Confederation of British Industry (CBI), which show that nearly 28% of London’s top businesses have had employees leave because they can’t afford to live in the capital.
 CBI believe entry-level staff, particularly those that earn lower wages, have been most badly affected.
 Combined with property prices continuing to skyrocket, professionals of all ages are being forced to look elsewhere, seeking employment opportunities in more affordable locations.